Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 Because a **hosted agent** cannot access **on-premises dependency management systems**.

+### Question-132

+You need to recommend an integration strategy for the build process of a Java application.
+The solution must meet the following requirements:

+The builds must access an on-premises dependency management system.

+The build outputs must be stored as Server artifacts in Azure DevOps.

+The source code must be stored in a Git repository in Azure DevOps.

+Solution: Configure the build pipeline to use a Hosted Ubuntu agent pool.
+Include the Java Tool Installer task in the build pipeline.

+Does this meet the goal?

+* A. Yes
+* B. No

+**Correct answer: B. No** ❌

+**Answer: B. No**

+The solution does not meet the requirement because a hosted Ubuntu agent runs in the Azure cloud and cannot directly access an on-premises dependency management system without additional network configuration (such as a VPN or self-hosted agent).
+The Java Tool Installer task only ensures the correct Java version is used, but does not address on-premises connectivity.

 ### Question-133

 Your company uses a Git repository in Azure Repos to manage the source code of a web application.
 The master branch is protected from direct updates.

 Developers work on new features in the topic branches.

-Because of the high volume of requested features, it is difficult to follow the history of the changes to the master branch.
+**Because of the high volume of requested features,** it is difficult to follow the history of the changes to the master branch.

 You need to enforce a pull request merge strategy.
 The strategy must meet the following requirements: